 Brütjen's decision in v1.3 to assign the uppercase letter ẞ (Ssharp) to [alt] [shift]-s above the lowercase letter ß (ssharp) that can be accessed with [alt]-s is logical and straightforward.

+The refusal to upgrade to version v1.3 means, one letter of the German alphabet is missing in the EurKEY layout.
 Reminder, the design principle of the "eu" layout is to enable people to type all western European languages on a US keyboard with the [Alt] modifier.

-Eurkey version 1.3. is not beta!
+EurKEY version 1.3. is not beta!

-Only the reference implementation for Windows is beta.
+It has been argued that v1.3 is beta and therefor the Linux implementation should be postponed.
+A closer look reveals that only the reference implementation for Windows is beta.
 The specification for version 1.3. is not!
 The latest (v1.3) layout specification can be found here:

 • EurKEY - The European Keyboard Layout